Funding activities

 American Academy Fellows

-- Peter H. Christensen, Arthur Satz Professor of Humanities at the University of Rochester, Associate Dean of the School of Arts and Sciences and Director of the Humanities Center
+- Peter H. Christensen, Arthur Satz Professor of Humanities an der University of Rochester, Associate Dean der School of Arts and Sciences und Direktor des Humanities Center

 - Alma Steingart, assistant professor of history, Columbia University